 “Everyone thinks that you have to go to college, you get a job, you wear a suit to work every day, you work your way up, and then you try to get promoted as much as you can, and then you realize that you’ve joined the rat race and it’s hard to imagine any other way of doing life.” -Aaron

-Maybe this article will be a pivotal point to consider a different way of doing life.
+Maybe this article will be a pivotal point to consider a path away from the American Dream.
 Or maybe it will take stress and health issues, like it did for Aaron and Rachel to reevaluate and hit reset.
 Whatever and whenever it hits you, Aaron is an AirTreks champion in travel and is available to help anyone navigate their own happy success story in life.